populr/boss_queue/README.md

     # failures are left in the DynamoDB table with the failed boolean set to true

-BossQueue does not at present have a daemon component such as Sidekiq or Resque.
+BossQueue does not at present have a daemon component like Sidekiq and Resque do.

 Future Work